News and Events

 To meet its goals, three new departments were created: Faculty Diversity, Community Engagement and Institutional Diversity Initiatives.
 The Community Engagement arm reaches beyond the campus into the community to forge a stronger working relationship with different constituencies, including highly underrepresented minority high schools, community colleges and corporations across the Dallas-Fort Worth area.
 The Faculty Diversity arm aims to provide leadership for achieving and sustaining faculty diversity as an indispensable element of academic excellence.
 The Institutional Diversity Initiatives arm develops grants, communications, and maintains and publishes a diversity scorecard.

-Grants and Contract Specialist
+Manager, Grants and Contracts

-Charmaine Sarpong joined the Office of Diversity and Community Engagement in July 2012 as the Administrative Assistant III to Vice President, Dr. Magaly Spector.
+Charmaine Sarpong joined the Office of Diversity and Community Engagement in July 2012 as the Administrative Assistant III to Vice President Dr. Magaly Spector.
 She holds a Bachelor of Science degree in Business Administration, and her MBA degree in Strategic Leadership from Amberton University in Garland, Texas.
 Her wealth of experience collaborating through volunteerism, non-profit dynamics and community engagements have fostered winning the presidential lifetime award for volunteerism.
 It is the highest award that can be given to any one individual.